7 Common Mattress Myths Dispelled

 Having a noisy mattress can disturb your sleep

-However, these noises can also be the result of using a metal or wooden bed frame.
-So rule that out first before considering replacing your mattress.
+However, these noises can also be coming from your bed frame.
+So check that out too!

 Does your mattress still feel the same?